truenas/webui/CONTRIBUTING.md

 Once your code has been reviewed and approved, your PR can be merged.
 Depending on the status of the project, somtimes only authorized members of the UI team can merge PRs.
 In which case a member of the UI team will be responsible for merging your PR.

-## Tests

-We recommend that any new code that you add, you should also add unit tests for it.
-Covering it also reported on the PRs by the `codecov` bot.